tacaswell/build_the_world/README.md

     this is now coming off of my computer and out into the world.
 However, I am not sure if anyone else would _want_ to participate in this admittedly silly activity.
 I am being honest about my current ambitions for it and the history.
-If this seems interesting / fun / useful to you lets be friends!
+If this seems interesting / fun / useful to you then lets be friends!